oushujun/EDTA/README.md

 You may download the [rice genome here](http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/all.dir/all.con).

 ## Issues
 EDTA is a very young experimental program that is under active development.
 If you have any issues with installation and usage, please don't hesitate to [open an issue](https://github.com/oushujun/EDTA/issues) or submit your pull request.
+If you are (looking for) happy users, please read or write successful cases [here](https://github.com/oushujun/EDTA/issues/15).